js-joda/js-joda/CheatSheet.md

 d1.compareTo(d2) < 0;   // true
 d2.compareTo(d1) > 0;   // true

-d1.hashCode(); // 4129560
-d2.hashCode(); // 4129562
-d1.hashCode() !== d2.hashCode(); // true
+// Warn! hashCode is equal if in insances are equal, but might be equal for unequal instances as well d1.hashCode(); // 4129560 d2.hashCode(); // 4129562 d1.hashCode() !== d2.hashCode(); // true